Top 30 Marketplaces for General Merchandise

 24. VidaXL

-VidaXL is a Dutch marketplace that specializes in products for home, garden, garage, and DIY.
-VidaXL sells its own brand products, as well as products from third-party sellers.
-VidaXL operates in 29 countries, including France, and has over 10 million customers.
-VidaXL offers sellers a commission fee of 15% and a monthly subscription fee of €49.
-VidaXL also provides customer service, marketing, and logistics support to sellers.
+VidaXL is a Dutch marketplace specialising in products for home, garden, garage and DIY, selling both its own brand and items from third party sellers.
+It operates in many countries and serves a large customer base.
+VidaXL charges sellers a commission of around 15 percent plus a monthly subscription of about 49 euros, and it provides customer service, marketing and logistics support.

 25. ASOS